blazerer/blazerer.github.io/wishlist.md

 If you don't have any ideas
 * Please, **no certificates**, I lost so many of them 😔
-* I'll be really happy, if we spent gift's budget on something kind.
+* I'll be really happy, if we spend gift's budget on something kind.
 Like this [initiative](https://help.yandex.ru/taxi#donate) or any other charity program that you like